This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

-You can even help yourself to a free sign to display with the” rules for visiting a newborn” and hopefully avoid feeling like a broken record.
+Plus, I’ll provide you to a free sign to display with” rules for visiting a newborn” so you can hopefully avoid feeling like a broken record.

 This is because a first time mom may have no idea of how she is going to feel, look or even act after she gives birth.
 The pressure of allowing friends and family to visit soon after her delivery can bring on a lot of added stress.

 Additionally, there is a lot of adjusting that needs to take place for both mom and baby.
 Adding a drove of well-meaning visitors to this crucial time may not be what’s best.

 Birthing Resource: Online Pre-Natal Class for Couples

 When Should Family Visit the Hospital?

 Having explained all of that, when is a good time for family to visit a new baby at the hospital?
 Is there a definite answer to this question?

 Of course not.

 The fact of the matter is, that it should never just be assumed that guests are welcome to pop in on a mom after she has just given birth.

 The best way to go about arranging these family visits at the hospital is to not make any promises, but wait and see how you are feeling, mom.